SIROK-archive/dashboards/README.md

 ## Copyright and license

-Bootstrap Dashboard and all content copyright 2014 SIROK, Inc.
+Dashboard and all content copyright 2014 SIROK, Inc.

 Code are released under [the MIT License](License).